top of page

 • Any new behaviours or changes in behaviour

-I work as part of a multidisciplinary team alongside your vet and often hydrotherapist, to aid in the management of existing conditions or recovery from injuries and surgeries.
+As part of a multidisciplinary team alongside your vet, physiotherapy can aid in the management of existing conditions and recovery from injury or surgery.
 These can include:

 • Arthritis